raphaelmansuy/LightRAG/README.md

 ---
 ## 🎉 News
+- [2025.12]🎯[New Feature] **Enterprise Multi-Tenant Support**: Complete tenant isolation with RBAC, per-tenant knowledge bases, and full backward compatibility for single-tenant deployments.
 - [2025.11]🎯[New Feature]: Integrated **RAGAS for Evaluation** and **Langfuse for Tracing**.
 Updated the API to return retrieved contexts alongside query results to support context precision metrics.
 - [2025.10]🎯[Scalability Enhancement]: Eliminated processing bottlenecks to support **Large-Scale Datasets Efficiently**.
 - [2025.09]🎯[New Feature] Enhances knowledge graph extraction accuracy for **Open-Sourced LLMs** such as Qwen3-30B-A3B.